GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Numerical Results

 \subsubsection{Scalability Across Different Power Budgets}

 Fig.~\ref{fig:HMGAT:power} evaluates the scalability of the top-performing DL models (i.e., HMGAT and CensNet) under different power budgets.
 We compare the models trained only at $P_{\rm max} = 1$ with AO and PZF under test scenarios of $P_{\rm max} \in \{2,3,4,5\}$.
 As observed, the HMGAT demonstrates the best scalability in 5 out of the 6 test scenarios.
-In CHI with $(16,32)$, HMGAT’s performance at $P_{\rm max} \in \{3,4,5\}$ is slightly lower than AO and PZF, with the maximum gap not exceeding 3.
+In CHI with $(16,32)$, HMGAT’s performance at $P_{\rm max} \in \{3,4,5\}$ is slightly lower than AO and PZF, with the maximum gap not exceeding 3. {The reason may be the specific channel conditions and randomly generated user layouts in CHI with $(16,32)$, which can temporarily diminish HMGAT’s advantage.}